-Scottish Child Abuse Enquiry
+Scottish Child Abuse Inquiry

-The Scottish Parliament introduced a redress Bill on 13 August 2020 for survivors of abuse in care in Scotland.
+Redress Scotland was set up following an act passed by the Scottish Parliament in 2021.
+Redress for Survivors (Historical Child Abuse in Care) (Scotland) Act 2021.
+Although Redress Scotland works with guidance and funding from the Scottish Government, it is not part of any Government department.
 Survivors, as an alternative to civil litigation, may choose to apply for redress.
 Local Authorities, as a Local Government sector, pay financial contributions towards the redress scheme and this has now been agreed as part of the Local Government Settlement and will be applied for the next 10 years.

-Some Civil Litigation claims are still being received by the Council, both as lead authority for the former Grampian Regional Council and Aberdeen District Council as well as claims solely against Aberdeen City Council.
-Any uninsured claims or associated costs against Grampian Regional Council will require to be met in part by Aberdeenshire and Moray Councils.
+Civil Litigation claims are still being received by the Council, both as lead authority for the former Grampian Regional Council and Aberdeen District Council as well as claims solely against Aberdeen City Council.
 Any uninsured claims or associated costs in respect of Aberdeen District Council or Aberdeen City Council will require to be met by Aberdeen City Council.
 The costs of these are unquantifiable at this time but will give rise to a future financial liability.